domeengine/dome/docs/plugins/index.md

 Using plugins with DOME can hugely expand the functions of your application, but there are certain things to be aware of:

   1. Standard DOME applications are safely portable, as the engine is compiled for multiple platforms.
 This does not extend to plugins, which will need to be compiled for your target platforms and supplied with distributions of your application.
-  2. DOME cannot verify the correctness of plugin implementations, which means that a badly implemented plugin could cause DOME to crash unexpectedly.
+  2. DOME cannot verify the correctness of plugin implementations, which means that a plugin which has bugs could cause DOME to crash unexpectedly, or cause other issues with the underlying system.
   3. Your plugin will need to expose symbols with C-style function names.
 DOME cannot access functions whose names have been mangled.

 # Plugin Interfaces